 Do OpenTable points expire?

 OpenTable points expire if your account is inactive for 12 months.
 Points can be redeemed for dining rewards (1,000 points = $10).
+Resy does not have a points program.

-Which platform has faster alerts?
+Which platform has faster cancellation alerts?